 PDF/X is just the starting point

 If you think all of the above restrictions make sure that you get perfectly printable PDF files, think again.
 There are no rules in PDF/X that state that images need to have a certain resolution.
 A file with 50 dpi images can be a valid PDF/X file yet the printed result will be horrible if used for printing glossy magazines.
-PDF/X is meant to be a standard which is independent from the specific production requirements of a type of printing.
+PDF/X is meant to be a standard which is independent of the specific production requirements of a type of printing.

 How to create or process a PDF/X-4 file